 This was new to me.
 “Original crew?
 Garland, what are you talking about?”

 “You don’t know do you?
 They were finishing up in Florida on their last mission.
-This was before you and Boof were interviewed.”
+You and Boof were later additions.”

 “Garland, could we get Tim Leary to go back in time and…”